In this counselor answer:

 “Abdullah b.
 Mas’ud reported that Allah’s Messenger (may peace be upon him) said: There is none amongst you with whom is not an attache from amongst the jinn (devil).
 They (the Companions) said: Allah’s Messenger, with you too?
 Thereupon he said: Yes, but Allah helps me against him and so I am safe from his hand and he does not command me but for good” (Al Bukhari 39: 6757).

-Knowing that we are all susceptible might help, but in terms of ruling, you are well advised to re-submit your question to Ask the Scholar.
+Knowing that we are all susceptible might help, but in terms of the ruling, you are well advised to re-submit your question to Ask the Scholar.

 Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information that was provided in the question.
 In no event shall AboutIslam, it’s volunteers, writers, scholars, counselors, or employees be held liable for any direct, indirect, exemplary, punitive, consequential or other damages whatsoever that may arise through your decision or action in the use of the services which our website provides.